Anti-racist, inclusive and decolonial practice for arts, heritage and cultural organisations

 Some begin with a Framework to establish direction, priorities and provide clarity.
 Others use training and coaching options to support leadership, managers and teams through specific challenges or periods of project development.
 Tools and resources then support follow-through, so progress does not depend on one or two individuals.

-The Implementation System has been shaped from work in real organisations, where leaders need proportionate, practical routes rather than another plan or statement.
+The Implementation System has been shaped from work in real organisations, where leaders need practical routes rather than another plan or statement.

 Ways you can use the Implementation System: